-The DATA Act requires the Inspector General of each Federal agency to periodically report on the agency's DATA Act submission.
+The DATA Act requires that the Inspector General of each Federal agency periodically report on their agency's DATA Act submission.
 Specifically, the DATA Act requires the Inspector General to review a statistically valid sample of the spending data contained in the agency's submission, and report on the completeness, accuracy, timeliness, and quality of the data sampled.
 In addition, the DATA Act requires an assessment of the agency's implementation and use of Government-wide financial data standards.

 The Federal Audit Executive Council (FAEC), a subcommittee of the Council of the Inspectors General on Integrity and Efficiency (CIGIE), established the DATA Act Working Group in January 2015.
-The Working Group developed the "CIGIE FAEC Inspectors General Guide to Compliance Under the DATA Act" (CIGIE Guide) to assist the Inspector General community by developing a common methodology and
+The Working Group developed the CIGIE FAEC Inspectors General Guide to Compliance under the DATA Act (CIGIE guide) to assist the Inspector General community by developing a common methodology and reporting approach to meeting the DATA Act requirements.
+On December 4, 2020,

-&lt;sup>11 OMB Memorandum No. M-15-12, "Increasing Transparency of Federal Spending by Making Federal Spending Data Accessible, Searchable, and Reliable," May 8, 2015.

-OMB Management Procedures Memorandum No. 2016-03, "Additional Guidance for DATA Act Implementation: Implementing Data-Centric Approach for Reporting Federal Spending Information," May 3, 2016.
+&lt;sup>11 OMB Memorandum No. M-15-12, "Increasing Transparency of Federal Spending by Making Federal Spending Data Accessible, Searchable, and Reliable," May 8, 2015; and OMB Management Procedures Memorandum No. 2016-03, "Additional Guidance for DATA Act Implementation: Implementing Data-Centric Approach for Reporting Federal Spending Information," May 3, 2016.